cloudfoundry-community-attic/LEGACY-bosh-getting-started/create-a-bosh/creating-a-micro-bosh-from-stemcell.md

 bosh download public stemcell micro-bosh-stemcell-0.1.0.tgz bosh micro deploy micro-bosh-stemcell-0.1.0.tgz
 ```
+NOTE: no need to specify the aki in the stemcell.MF of the tarballed stemcell.
 NOTE: You want one called "micro-bosh-stemcell..." rather than a base stemcell with "aws" in its name.